SergKaravaev/demo/kafka-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.specialization-service' is invalid and this project uses 'com.example.specialization_service' instead.
+* The original package name 'com.example.kafka-service' is invalid and this project uses 'com.example.kafka_service' instead.

 # Getting Started